Looking South to

 bikeways with some short road sections, and in this regions

-perfect cycling seasons - Autumn/Winter/Spring - expect
+perfect cycling seasons - Winter through to early Spring - expect

 magic riding looking out over the coast with the added